Rylstone

 building constructed in the style

-of a Swiss Cottage as its base.
+of a Swiss Cottage as its base in the

-beautiful cliff top Rylstone
+beautiful Rylstone

 Gardens, which have been

-described as the most picturesque
+described as one of the most picturesque

 in the south of England.